Miharu Takizakura

 What is Miharu Takizakura?

-Miharu Takizakura is one of Japan's leading weeping cherry trees, and is counted among Japan's five greatest cherry trees and three largest.
+Miharu Takizakura is one of Japan's most prominent weeping cherry trees, counted among Japan's Five Great Cherry Trees and Three Great Giant Cherry Trees.

-The tree is 12m tall, with a root circumference of 11m, a trunk circumference of 9.5m, and a root spread of 22m east to west and 18m north to south.
-It is estimated to be over 1,000 years old, and its history is extraordinary.
+With a height of 12m, a root circumference of 11m, a trunk circumference of 9.5m, and a root spread of 22m east-west and 18m north-south, its estimated age is over 1000 years, making it extraordinary in both size and history.

 In 1922, it became the first cherry tree to be designated a national natural monument.
 The Miharu Takizakura was also used as a model for the painting "Cherry Blossoms" on the cedar door of the Pine Room in the main hall of the Imperial Palace by artist Meiji Hashimoto, and the mural "Tree of the Four Seasons" in the Akasaka Sacas Akasaka Biz Tower by artist Hiroshi Senju